 Who is the Haunt Detective?

 In July 2011, I had my first book published by Schiffer Publishing out of Atglen, PA entitled, Chicago's Haunt Detective.
 In the book I used my experience as a criminal investigator and as a Chicago historian to look at Chicago's Folklore, Legends and Haunts from the viewpoint of a criminal investigator.
-I currently write a blog on the stranger side of Chicago history for ChicagoNow and am working on my second book entitled, Chicago History - The Stranger Side to be published in fall of 2013.
+I currently write a blog on the stranger side of Chicago history for ChicagoNow and my second book, Chicago History - The Stranger Side, was released at the end of February 2014.
+You can read a full description of the books and purchase a signed copy on Books - Publications

 I am not here to say that my life's goal is to debunk everyone's experience with a ghost, or a haunting or other paranormal experience.
 In fact, I myself have had a number of very vivid creepy experiences that I cannot explain.
 That is probably part of the reason that I became so interested in what some people call the supernatural.